Torture: Confession

 Torture has been used throughout history to extract confessions from detainees.
 In 1764, Italian reformer Cesare Beccaria denounced torture as "a sure way to acquit robust scoundrels and to condemn weak but innocent people".
 Similar doubts about torture's effectiveness had been voiced for centuries previously, including by Aristotle.
 Despite the abolition of judicial torture, it sees continued use to elicit confessions, especially in judicial systems placing a high value on confessions in criminal matters.
 The use of torture to force suspects to confess is facilitated by laws allowing extensive pre-trial detention.
 Research has found that coercive interrogation is slightly more effective than cognitive interviewing for extracting a confession from a suspect, but presents a higher risk of false confession.
 Many torture victims will say whatever the torturer wants to hear to end the torture.
-Others who are guilty refuse to make a confession, especially if they believe that confessing will only bring more torture or punishment.
+Others who are guilty refuse to confess, especially if they believe it would only bring more torture or punishment.
 Medieval justice systems attempted to counteract the risk of false confession under torture by requiring confessors to provide falsifiable details about the crime, and only allowing torture if there was already some evidence against the accused.
 In some countries, political opponents are tortured to force them to confess publicly as a form of state propaganda.

 Interrogation

 The use of torture to obtain information during interrogation accounts for a small percentage of worldwide torture cases; its use for obtaining confessions or intimidation is more common.
 Although interrogational torture has been used in conventional wars, it is even more common in asymmetric war or civil wars.
 The ticking time bomb scenario is extremely rare, if not impossible, but is cited to justify torture for interrogation.
 Fictional portrayals of torture as an effective interrogational method have fueled misconceptions that justify the use of torture.
-Experiments comparing torture with other interrogation methods cannot be performed for ethical and practical reasons, but most scholars of torture are skeptical about its efficacy in obtaining accurate information, although torture sometimes has obtained actionable intelligence.
+Experiments comparing torture with other interrogation methods cannot be performed for ethical and practical reasons.
+Most scholars of torture are skeptical about its efficacy in obtaining accurate information, while others hold that it is impossible to know its effectiveness, and in some cases actionable intelligence has been obtained.
 Interrogational torture can often shade into confessional torture or simply into entertainment, and some torturers do not distinguish between interrogation and confession.
+Although skeptical of some criticisms of torture, Ron E. Hassner argues that to be effective torture must be planned and drawn out.
+"Our society would have to acquiesce to a massive bureaucratized torture campaign, at times of peace or war, that targeted thousands, from all walks of life, regardless of culpability, in order to extract modest intelligence that was, at best, corroborative."